Data-Driven Management of Technical Debt

 The Technical-Debt Metaphor

 We have been talking about technical debt for a couple of years now, and increasingly we see that this metaphor resonates with developers and decision makers.
-However, while all software developers understand intuitively what technical debt is, they lack clear guidance and proven techniques on how to identify it, how to concretely describe it, and how to account for it within the software-development lifecycle.
-Consequently, in the past several years we have also seen an increasing amount of research addressing all of these aspects.
+However, while all software developers understand intuitively what technical debt is, they lack clear guidance and proven techniques on how to identify it, how to concretely describe it, and how to account for it within the software-development life cycle.
+Consequently, in the past several years we have also seen increasing amount of research addressing all of these aspects.

 Technical debt can be thought of as a design strategy.
 The financial metaphor is apt because, as with finances, getting into debt in software development by optimizing short-term goals creates tangible value.
 It represents a tradeoff, a choice of one option over another.
 But selection of this option must be managed through the duration of the project, with a clear understanding of the penalties that result.
 The danger lies in choosing the option and making the tradeoff, but then forgetting about, ignoring, or underestimating the consequences.